-Homes that are poorly insulated can promptly become maintenance nightmares, particularly in climates with extreme temperatures.
-Higher utility bills and constant repair calls can instantly drive quality tenants away.
-Few renters want to remain in a house that is drafty and not able to maintain a comfortable temperature or one that needs constant HVAC work.
-By improving the insulation in your rental property, you can make an efficient, cozy rental property and lower your tenant’s energy bills all at once.
+Poorly insulated homes can suddenly become maintenance nightmares, specifically in climates with extreme temperatures.
+Higher utility bills and endless repair calls can quickly drive quality tenants away.
+Few renters want to stay in a house that is drafty and unable to maintain a comfortable temperature or one that needs constant HVAC work.
+By improving the insulation in your rental property, you can generate an efficient, comfortable home and simultaneously lower your tenant’s energy bills.

-A home that is properly insulated is better able to endure many years of weather with less maintenance and repair.
-According to Energy Star, the right kind (and amount) of insulation can reduce outside noise, prevent pollen, dust, and insects from entering the home, control humidity levels more easily, and even reduce roof damage from ice buildup.
-Although, having enough insulation also means that you are putting less strain on your HVAC system, ending in more economical maintenance and restoration charges and a longer life for your HVAC unit.
+A home that is properly insulated is better able to sustain many years of weather with less maintenance and repair.
+According to Energy Star, the right kind (and amount) of insulation can decrease outside noise, prevent pollen, dust, and insects from entering the home, control humidity levels more easily, and even reduce roof damage from ice buildup.
+But having enough insulation also puts less strain on your HVAC system, resulting in lower maintenance and repair costs and a longer life for your HVAC unit.

-Industry specialists consider that most homes in the United States have significant air leaks.
+Industry experts estimate that most homes in the United States have major air leaks.
 Even small holes and gaps can add up to big problems.
-Ultimately, these “small” air leaks are the same as putting a window open every day of the year.
-It is common knowledge that HVAC systems cannot run efficiently when windows are open, and the same is true if your rental property is leaking air around plumbing, through light fixtures, or around doors or windows.
+Ultimately, these “small” air leaks are the same as keeping a window open every day of the year.
+It is a common understanding that HVAC systems cannot run efficiently when windows are open, and the same is true if your rental property is leaking air around plumbing, through light fixtures, or around doors or windows.

-The good news is that it’s not challenging to monitor your rental property and determine whether or not you need better insulation.
-Simply heading up into the attic and examining to see if your insulation is covering the floor joists or not can help.
-A good rule of thumb is that if you can see the floor joists between blown-in insulation, you probably don’t have enough.
+The good news is that it’s not difficult for Evansville property managers to check their rental property and determine whether or not you need better insulation.
+Simply going up into the attic and checking to see if your insulation is covering the floor joists or not can help.
+A good rule of thumb is that you probably don’t have plenty if you can see the floor joists between blown-in insulation.
 If your attic has insulation batting, you can read the R-value printed on it or measure the depth with a measuring tape.
-You can then use an insulation table to discover whether you’ve got the right amount of insulation in your rental home’s attic.
+You can then use an insulation table to determine whether you’ve got the right amount of insulation in your rental home’s attic.

-Checking exterior walls is also not a complicated process.
-To see what kind of insulation you’ve got, remove an outlet cover, and look into the gap around the outlet box with a flashlight.
-You should be able to see if there is any insulation in the wall, and even how thick it is.
-Be sure to repeat this process for all exterior walls, and on every floor of the home.
-Just because the insulation is present in one wall doesn’t mean that it is in all of them.
+Checking exterior walls is also not a difficult process.
+To see what kind of insulation you’ve got, remove an outlet cover and look into the gap around the outlet box with a flashlight.
+You should be able to see if there is any insulation in the wall and even how thick it is.
+Be sure to repeat this process for all exterior walls and on every floor of the home.
+Just because the insulation is in one wall doesn’t mean it is in all of them.

-In the event that you find that your rental property is not properly insulated, it is fairly economical to have more added to existing walls and attics.
-However, the big payoff comes with a significantly lower strain on your HVAC system and lower energy bills.
+If you find that your rental property is not properly insulated, it is fairly economical to have more added to existing walls and attics.
 Adding some batting to your attic, floor, or filling exterior walls with blown-in or foam insulation can help the house leak less air, making it easier for your HVAC unit to maintain a consistent temperature.
-Lower energy bills, in turn, will help you to attract and retain quality tenants, who will greatly appreciate the utility savings over numerous months and even years to come.
+Lower energy bills, in turn, will help you attract and retain quality tenants who greatly appreciate the utility savings over many months and even years.

-Figuring out whether your property necessitates better insulation, and then recognizing what kind to get if it does, can take a lot of time, though.
-This is why at Real Property Management Results, we will help you thoroughly check each rental property for current insulation levels and then connect you with quality home services vendors who can help you create an energy-efficient and attractive rental property.
-For more information, contact us online or call us at 812-461-1676 today.
+Figuring out whether your property needs better insulation and then knowing what kind to get if it does can take a lot of time.
+This is why at Real Property Management Results, we help thoroughly check each rental property’s current insulation levels and then connect you with quality home services vendors who can help you create an energy-efficient and attractive rental property.
+For more information, contact us online.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.